 - Don’t fight over an item – it’s not worth it.

-- Keep your money in your wallet until it’s time to pay.
+- Keep your money or credit card in your wallet until it’s time to pay.

 - Drive slowly and with extreme caution in parking lots.

 - Be patient in the parking lot.
 If someone steals your space, let it go.

 - Park in a well-lit area.

 - Keep shopping bags in your trunk, out of sight.

 What to Do if You are Injured on Black Friday